 Omicron Kappa Upsilon, the national honor society of dentistry, was founded in 1914 to recognize and promote outstanding scholarship and exemplary character development within dental education.
 Temple University's chapter - Kappa Kappa - was chartered in 1937.
 Election in the spring semester of the senior year is considered by many to be the highest honor that can be bestowed upon a graduate of the DMD program.

 All faculty and students maintain a high standard of professionalism and ethics as defined by the Ethical Foundation for Professional Education and Behavior for the Predoctoral Student .
-All students are obligated to abide by the Honor Code available upon enrollment, and published in the Student Handbook.
+All students are obligated to abide by the Honor Code published in the Kornberg School of Dentistry Student Handbook and distributed to all enrolled students.

 For additional information, including status of applications already sent, use the following email: email@example.com, or call 1-800-441-4363.